Lintr7/Skewl-AI/README.md

-# Welcome to Skewl AI! 📝🤖
+# Welcome to Skewl AI 📝🤖

 Skewl AI is an intelligent AI notetaking app that understands the content of your notes through Pinecone vector embeddings.
 Our AI Chatbot can answer any questions about your notes!